-In what follows, I call the reading in which a question admits a higher-order conjunctive answer the 'conjunction-admitting' higher-order reading and the higher-order reading in which a question rejects higher-order conjunctive answers the 'conjunction-rejecting' higher-order reading.
+In what follows, I call the reading in which a question admits a Boolean conjunctive answer the 'conjunction-admitting' higher-order reading and the higher-order reading in which a question rejects Boolean conjunctive answers the 'conjunction-rejecting' higher-order reading.
 Two puzzles arise from the above observations.
-First, why singularmarked and numeral-modified questions can be directly responded by elided disjunctions but not elided conjunctions?
-Second, why this 'conjunction-rejecting' higher-order reading is available despite that the wH-phrase is singular-marked or numeral-modified, in contrast to the 'conjunction-admitting' higher-order reading discussed in section 4?
+First, why singular-marked and numeral-modified wH-questions can be directly responded by elided disjunctions but not by elided conjunctions?
+Second, why this 'conjunction-rejecting' higher-order reading is available despite that the wH-phrase is singular-marked or numeral-modified, in contrast to the 'conjunction-admitting' higher-order reading discussed in Sect.
+4?

-The following sections provide two approaches to derive the 'conjunction-rejecting' higher-order reading and explain its distributional constraints.
+The following subsections provide two approaches to derive the 'conjunction-rejecting' higher-order reading and explain its distributional constraints.
 One approach treats the 'conjunction-rejecting' reading the very same reading as the 'conjunction-admitting' reading but gives a weaker semantics to singular and numeral-modified nouns (Sect.
 5.2).
-The other approach considers the 'conjunction-rejecting' reading a special higher-order reading: the derivation of this reading involves reconstructing the wH-complement to the question nucleus and interpreting uniqueness locally (Sect.
+The other approach considers the 'conjunction-rejecting' reading a special higher-order reading: the derivation of this reading involves reconstructing the wh-complement to the question nucleus and interpreting uniqueness locally (Sect.
 5.3).
-Both approaches can well explain the puzzles.
+Both approaches can well explain the two puzzles.